MCPLookup-org/mcp-bridge/DIRECT_MODE_GUIDE.md

 - 🏢 Corporate environment requires global installs
 - 📊 You want exact Smithery compatibility
 - 🎯 You prefer traditional npm workflow
+- ⚠️ You trust the package completely (no isolation needed)

 ## 📚 **Examples**